 Mammography screening has become the subject of intense controversy.1–10 In 2002, for example, the US Preventive Services Task Force (USPSTF) recommended routine mammography screening among women aged 40-49 years.
 But in 2009, the USPSTF revised and downgraded its earlier recommendation based on evidence from randomized trials and simulation-based studies.
 The lower grade issued by the USPSTF led to public outcry and prompted Congress to intervene and pass an amendment to the Patient Protection and Affordable Care Act stipulating that insurers must follow the 2002—not the 2009—USPSTF recommendation.

 The controversy over screening persists because of disagreement over the precise contributions of screening and advances in breast cancer treatment on the survival of breast cancer patients.
-Quantifying these contributions requires simultaneous assessment of three components: [1] changes in the distribution of stage at diagnosis over time because women diagnosed at earlier stages typically live longer than women diagnosed at later stages, [2] better breast cancer treatments that reduce fatality rates from breast cancer, and [3] better prevention and treatment of other diseases that are the leading causes of death among women. only estimated the contribution of screening and attributed the remainder to the contribution of breast cancer treatment.11 this study overestimated the contribution of breast cancer treatment because it failed to consider the substantial improvements in the treatment of other diseases that independently increased survival among the growing number of women diagnosed with early stage breast cancer.
-Other studies only focus on the reduction in breast cancer mortality rates rather than reductions in overall mortality rates and, consequently, ignored the substantial improvements in the prevention and treatment of other diseases.1,12 Thus, these studies could not quantify the contribution of screening the increase in survival of breast cancer patients over time.
+Quantifying these contributions requires simultaneous assessment of three components: [1] changes in the distribution of stage at diagnosis over time because women diagnosed at earlier stages typically live longer than women diagnosed at later stages, [2] better breast cancer treatments that reduce fatality rates from breast cancer, and [3] better prevention and treatment of other diseases that are the leading causes of death among women.
+A previous study only estimated the contribution of screening and attributed the remainder to the contribution of breast cancer treatment.11 We hypothesized that this study overestimated the contribution of breast cancer treatment because it failed to consider the substantial improvements in the treatment of other diseases that independently increased survival among the growing number of women diagnosed with early stage breast cancer.
+Other studies only focus on the reduction in breast cancer-specific mortality rates rather than reductions in overall mortality rates and, consequently, ignored the substantial improvements in the prevention and treatment of other diseases.1,12 Thus, these studies could not quantify the contribution of screening to the increase in survival of breast cancer patients over time.

 In this study, we address these research gaps and quantify the contribution of the three components that could have led to the gain in life expectancy among breast cancer patients.
-We extend and improve prior research in three ways: (a) our analytic approach of these components, (b) we base our results on the observed mortality experience of actual breast cancer patients rather than on simulation of the progression of breast cancer, and (c) we utilize case fatality rates thus avoiding biases inherent in survival time data.
+We extend and improve prior research in three ways: (a) our analytic approach mathematically accounts for the effects of these components, (b) we base our results on the observed mortality experience of actual breast cancer patients rather than on simulation of the progression of breast cancer, and (c) we utilize case fatality rates, thus avoiding biases inherent in survival time data (e.g., length-time bias).
 We measure earlier detection, which resulted from more widespread screening and advances in screening technology,13 by the changes over time in the distribution of tumor sizes of newly diagnosed breast cancer patients.
-We measure advances in breast cancer treatment and treatment of other diseases, which resulted from improvements in the delivery of existing treatments and development of novel treatments,14,15 by reductions in case fatality rates from breast cancer and competing causes of death, respectively.
+We measure advances in breast cancer treatment and treatment of other diseases, which resulted from improvements in the delivery of existing treatments and development of novel treatments,14,15 by reductions in tumor size-specific case fatality rates from breast cancer and competing causes of death, respectively.
 We also quantify how the contribution of earlier detection to gains in life expectancy varied by age at diagnosis, which directly addresses the controversy over the value of screening at different ages.
 We focus on contributions to the gain in life expectancy, rather than the declines in breast cancer mortality rates, to account for concurrent improvements in mortality from competing causes of death and changes in the age structure of the US female population.
-Finally, we vary the assumed of overdiagnosis and re-quantify contributions to the gain in life expectancy.
+Finally, we vary the assumed prevalence of overdiagnosis and re-quantify contributions to the gain in life expectancy.

 2. METHODS